Chapter 19: Cellular Respiration

 During cellular respiration ATP is formed in two very different ways, both of which involve energy transfers and the concept of ‘coupling’, in these cases the coupling of ATP synthesis to other reactions that ‘provide energy’.
 Examining these reactions is not only important to the energy relations of a cell, but they also provide examples of ‘coupling’.

-ATP is formed when a phosphate group (PO3–) is added to ADP.
-Under most circumstances, this reaction is very unlikely.
-Most of the ATP formed by living things occurs in organelles called mitochondria where the electron transport chain discussed above results in a high concentration of protons on the outside of a membrane (remember that membranes are generally impermeable to charged items like protons).
+ATP is formed when a phosphate group (PO3–) is added to ADP, an ‘uphill’ reaction with ATP having more energy than ADP plus phosphate and under most circumstances, this reaction is very unlikely.
+Most of the ATP formed by eukaryotic living things occurs in organelles called mitochondria where the electron transport chain discussed above results in a high concentration of protons on the outside of a membrane (remember that membranes are generally impermeable to charged items like protons).
 Embedded in the membrane, with openings to both sides, is a large enzyme, a polymer of amino acids, that has a very specific and complicated three-dimensional structure, a structure that is a consequence of the sequence of amino acids in the polymer.
-This enzyme binds ADP and phosphate and has a path, a channel, through which protons can flow through the protein (and also through the membrane) from high concentration to low.
-The movement of electrons through the protein causes the enzyme with attached ADP and phosphate to be bent in a way that makes it much more likely that phosphate binds to ADP, thereby forming ATP.
+This enzyme binds ADP and phosphate and also has a path, a channel, through which protons can flow through the protein (and also through the membrane) from high concentration to low.
+The movement of protons through the protein causes the enzyme with attached ADP and phosphate to be bent in a way that makes it much more likely that phosphate binds to ADP, thereby forming ATP.
 Note that the charge and concentration difference of protons across the membrane represents a ‘source of energy’ that can be used to do things, in this case, bend the molecule and synthesize ATP.
 The energy from the proton gradient makes an unlikely reaction, ATP synthesis, much more likely.
 Stated another way, ATP synthesis is coupled to protons moving from high concentration to low.

 A second way to synthesize ATP from ADP and phosphate is seen in glycolysis.
 Instead of directly transferring a phosphate group to ADP it is first added to GAP (Figure 1).
 This reaction by itself is unlikely (uphill) but it can be made more likely if the GAP is simultaneously oxidized while NAD+ is being reduced, a reaction that is favored (downhill) because NAD+ has a higher affinity for electrons than GAP.
 The combined reaction results in the conversion of GAP to 1,3 bPG, with the GAP being simultaneously oxidized and phosphorylated.
 And while the attachment of a phosphate group directly to ADP is ‘uphill’ (unlikely), the transfer of a phosphate group from the 1,3 bPG to ADP is ‘downhill’ (likely), thus there is coupling between oxidation of GAP and ATP synthesis.
 A similar mechanism operates where ATP is formed in the citric acid cycle.
 Coupling is an important aspect of both ATP synthesis and hydrolysis and represents ways that energetically unfavorable (uphill) reactions can be made more likely by coupling them somehow (and there are multiple ways) to favorable (downhill) reactions.